-Before hiring your first first employees, you need to get an employment identification number (EIN) from the U.S. Internal Revenue Service.
+Before hiring your first first food truck employees, you need to get an employment identification number (EIN) from the U.S. Internal Revenue Service.
 The EIN is often referred to as an Employer Tax ID or as Form SS-4.
-The EIN is necessary for reporting taxes and other documents to the IRS.
+It is necessary for reporting taxes to the IRS.
 In addition, the EIN is necessary when reporting information about your employees to state agencies.
 You can apply for an EIN online or contact the IRS directly.

 Set up Records for Withholding Taxes

 According to the IRS, you must keep records of employment taxes for at least four years.
 Keeping good records can also help you monitor the progress of your food truck business, prepare financial statements, identify sources of receipts, keep track of deductible expenses, prepare your tax returns, and support items reported on tax returns.